 - Prescription medications MUST be in the original pharmacy labeled container or the original manufacturer’s container; and

 - Prescription medications MUST have the camper’s name on the bottle.

 No campers are allowed to bring any electronic devices to Camp.
 We help campers build significant relationships at Camp as well as benefit from interacting with God’s beautiful creation.
 Digital screens and electronic devices can be a relational block and a distraction from the ideal camp experience.
 Camp is an incredible opportunity to unplug from technology for a time.
 Experiences like this are increasingly rare and therefore even more important for today’s youth.

 Campers may bring inexpensive digital or disposable cameras to capture their camp experience.
 However, any other electronic device discovered in a camper’s possession will be confiscated and held in a secure location for the remainder of Camp, and such device may only be retrieved by a parent or guardian at the end of the camper’s session.

 At LRC, we want to provide a wholesome environment for all.
 With that in mind, please make sure to help your Camper pack swimwear that fits properly and is appropriate for a youth camp setting.
 We reserve the right to ask campers to change their swimwear if it is deemed inappropriate.
-Our female staff are required to wear one-piece swimsuits and our male staff are required to wear long swim trunks!
+Our female staff are required to wear one-piece or tankini swimsuits and our male staff are required to wear long swim trunks!